 The next step is to become proactive on your accessibility journey by designing and optimizing your web apps and sites to comply with the rules and regulations of WCAG.
 This will not only keep you away from lawsuits and penalties, but it will also boost your brand reputation and your business outcomes.

-If you need a hand on building websites and web apps that are compliant with the latest Canadian accessibility laws, we are happy to help.
+If you need a hand in building websites and web apps that are compliant with the latest Canadian accessibility laws, we are happy to help with proactive Drupal support for your development projects.

 Check out our Drupal Website Accessibility services and let's discuss how you can embrace an inclusive mindset that supports all your customers.